-- (1) reading - (2) discussing - (3) finding objects - (4) playing games - (5) learning sounds/spellings - (6) acquiring sight vocabulary - (7) practising skills already taught in class - It should largely consist of daily reading with parents and carers, looking at and sharing books together. - KS1 and KS2 children will take home a reading book and their home/school reading link book so that parents may hear children read for at least 10minutes per night and discuss their children's reading with them. - Homework will be set on a Friday and be returned to school on a Wednesday. - Other English homework may sometimes include spellings, sentence formation or grammar activities.
-In maths, homework will include learning of number bonds and times tables and small reinforcement activities as and when necessary. - Whatever the homework, staff will encourage pupils to discuss their day's learning with their parents, whether this be an extra item or not.
+- (1) reading

+- (2) discussing

+- (3) finding objects

+- (4) playing games - (5) learning sounds/spellings - (6) acquiring sight vocabulary - (7) practising skills already taught in class - (8) using online educational tools - It should largely consist of daily reading with parents and carers, looking at, sharing books together and using key questions to develop an understanding of the text: 10minutes daily - Homework will be set on a Friday and be returned to school on a Wednesday. - Other English homework may include spellings or phonic blends, sentence formation, Lexia comprehension computer programmes or grammar activities: 10minutes over the Fri-Wed. - In maths, homework will include learning of number bonds and times tables and small reinforcement activities as and when necessary.
+This will be supported through use of TTRockstars and Sumdog computer programmes: 10mins x 3times a week on the computer programme, written or practical maths 10minutes over the Fri-Wed. - Whatever the homework, staff will encourage pupils to discuss their day's learning with their parents, whether this be an extra item or not.